1969 Maccabiah Games: Notable competitors

 In tennis, Julie Heldman, who was ranked # 2 in the US, won gold medals in the women's singles, the women's doubles with Marilyn Aschner (defeating South African silver medalists Esmé Emmanuel and P. Kriger), and the mixed doubles with Ed Rubinoff (defeating South African silver medalists Jack Saul, a Davis Cup player, and Esmé Emmanuel).
 Aschner also competed in singles, where she was defeated in the quarterfinals by South African Esmé Emmanuel.
 American Davis Cup player Allen Fox defeated South African Julian Krinsky in the men's individual semi-finals and South African Jack Saul in the finals to win a gold medal, and in doubles playing with partner Ronald Goldman they won the gold medal after they defeated Americans Tom Karp and Peter Fishbach in the semifinals, and then Americans Ed Rubinoff and Leonard Schloss in the finals.

 In table tennis, Jeff Ingber of England won a silver medal in men's singles.
 Irene Ogus won a silver medal in table tennis singles, playing for the United States, and a gold medal in doubles with Leah Neuberger.
 Leah Neuberger won a gold medal in doubles, partnering Irene Ogus for the United States.
 Jeff Ingber and Irene Ogus won a gold medal in the mixed doubles.
 Paulina Peisachov competed in women's singles for Israel, and Vicki Berner competed in women's singles for Canada.

 In soccer, Benny Rubinstein played for Israel, which won the gold medal.
 Raul Geller played for Peru, which came in 8th, and Dov Markus competed for the United States, which came in 14th.
 19-year-old U.S. amateur golf champion Bruce Fleisher, the US amateur golf champion, won gold medals in both individual and team golf.

+Controversy

+In 1970 the NCAA banned Yale University from participating in all NCAA sports for two years, in reaction to Yale—against the wishes of the NCAA—playing its Jewish center Jack Langer in college games after Langer had played for Team United States at the 1969 Maccabiah Games with the approval of Yale president Kingman Brewster.